 Tools for the woodland and timber trades are what personally interests me most.
-I particularly like billhooks, ("handbills" if you are Sussex, and of a certain age) and always try to keep a good selection of them, along with drawknives, axes etc. Augers and brace and bits are another minor obsession.
+I particularly like billhooks, ("handbills" if you are Sussex, and of a certain age) and always try to keep a good selection of them, along with drawknives, axes etc. Please enquire if you have any specific tool requirements - if not in stock I can look for items without placing you under any obligation to buy.
+Augers and brace and bits are another minor obsession.
 I can sharpen these, and try to keep a range of different patterns and large (>1") sizes.

 Repairs to your own tools can be carried out by arrangement.
 In most cases you can find prices on my repairs page.
-Please also enquire if you have a specific tool requirement.
+I've recently learned that my tool repairing could be dignified by the term re-manufacturing, and is part of the circular economy - but as far as I'm concerned fixing tools is just common sense!
 I'm often asked why some modern tools break, I've written a few notes on the subject.

 Link to a series of pictures of me re-handling billhooks at the SSCG Open Day.